 It is hard to believe as Michael Braddick points out in his excellent review that this book is the first full-length study of the Levellers since 1961.
 Having said that John Rees new book more than makes up for that.
-The Leveller Revolution is a tremendous advance in our understanding of the Leveller movement and its place in the English revolution.
+The Leveller Revolution is a tremendous advance in the study of the Leveller movement and its place in the English Revolution.

-Another reason is that the problems that the Levellers grappled with in the 17th century are unfortunately are alive and kicking in our own century.
-A third reason for such interest in the book and this is not to denigrate the book which is to a very high standard or the integrity of the author but the book does appear at a very precipitous time in so much that capitalism is going through a great crisis and what usually happens is that working people start looking for answers to today's problems in the past.
+Another reason is that the problems that the Levellers grappled within the 17th century are unfortunately are alive and kicking in our century.
+The third reason for such interest in the book and this is not to denigrate the book which is of a very high standard or the integrity of the author, but the book does appear at a very precipitous time in so much that capitalism is going through a great crisis and what usually happens is that working people start looking for answers to today's problems in the past.
 It is, therefore, important for a historian to present and objective account of any subject they write about.
 Rees manages a pretty good job.

-Much of the groundwork for this new book was done in Rees's own Ph.D. thesis Unfortunately his new book is only partially based on that, but nonetheless it deepens our understanding of these revolutionaries and most importantly counters decades of traditional revisionist historiography.
+Much of the groundwork for this new book was done in Rees's PhD thesis.
+Unfortunately, his new book is only partially based on that.
+However, nonetheless, it deepens our understanding of these revolutionaries and most importantly counters decades of conservative revisionist historiography.
 The book works well on several levels.
-It does not give a general history of the English revolution, but it does give a significant understanding of the revolution that coursed through 17th century England.
+It does not give a general history of the English Revolution, but it does give a significant understanding of the Revolution that coursed through 17th century England.
 It reads like a novel but maintains a very high academic standard.

-Second, only to the Russian Revolution, I doubt there has been a decade of revolutionary struggle that equals 1640-1650 of the English revolution.
+Second, only to the Russian Revolution, I doubt there has been a decade of revolutionary struggle that equals 1640-1650 of the English Revolution.
 This decade produced a revolutionary army the likes the world had not seen.
-An entire army had, in another historical first, elected its own representatives from every regiment, challenged their commanders and altered the whole political direction of the revolution.
+An entire army had, in another historical first, elected its representatives from every regiment, challenged their commanders and altered the entire political direction of the Revolution.

-A Republic was fought for and established.
+A republic was fought for and established.
 The House of Lords was abolished.
 A king was executed by his people for the first time in history.
-As for the national church, it was reorganized, and its leader the Archbishop of Canterbury tried and executed.
+As for the national church, it was reorganised, and its leader, the Archbishop of Canterbury, tried and executed.

 As the regicide, Thomas Harrison said, "It was not, a thing done in a corner."
 A group of revolutionaries was born that sought to establish a society based on communistic lines, and their theoretical writings and perspectives proceeded the development of Marxism by some 250 years.

-Perhaps the most important aspect of the book is Rees's uncovering of the vast amount of material that was printed illegally by the Levellers.
-Rees is convinced that these radical pamphlets pushed the revolution in a leftward direction.
-The early part of the revolution saw the growth of a republican movement with Henry Marten who was a Leveller sympathizer being the first MP to advocate a republic.
+Perhaps the most important aspect of the book is Rees's uncovering of the huge amount of material that was printed illegally by the Levellers.
+Rees is convinced that these radical pamphlets pushed the Revolution in a leftward direction.
+The early part of the Revolution saw the growth of a republican movement with Henry Marten, who was a Leveller sympathiser being the first MP to advocate a republic.

 For the Russian Marxist Evgeny Pashukanis "the Levellers undoubtedly were a petit-bourgeois party.
 While some historians protest that capitalist relations were not that developed to describe them as such, I believe that there were sufficient bourgeois-capitalist relationships, at the 1640s to warrant such a claim.

-Their call for suffrage was not universal although even their call for a wider franchise was a revolutionary demand.
-The Levellers were a minority and could not mobilize the one class that would have given the poorer sections of society against Cromwell and his bourgeois allies.
+Their call for suffrage was not universal, although even their call for a wider franchise was a revolutionary demand.
+They were a minority and could not mobilise the one class that would have given the poorer sections of society against Cromwell and his bourgeois allies.
 Much of their social composition was made up of the "middling sort" of lesser gentry, merchants, and craftsmen that made up the same social base as Cromwell.

 Historiography and Revisionism

-It would not be too controversial to say that Historians over an extended period of time have underestimated the size and importance of the Levellers and other radical groups to the English revolution.
+It would not be too controversial to say that Historians over a long period have underestimated the size and importance of the Levellers and other radical groups to the English Revolution.

-Current historiography has indeed carried over much of the worst traits of Whig attitudes towards the Levellers.
-Some have ignored them completely such as John Adamson others have portrayed them as having little or no influence on the outcome of the war.
+Current historiography has certainly carried over much of the worst traits of Whig attitudes towards the Levellers.
+Some have ignored them completely, such as John Adamson others have portrayed them as having little or no influence on the outcome of the war.
 John Morrill mentioned them twice in his book The Revolt of the Provinces.

-The Conservative orientated revisionist’s downplaying of the significance of the Levellers was really a by-product of their assault on Marxist historiography.
+The Conservative orientated revisionist is downplaying of the significance of the Levellers was a by-product of their assault on Marxist historiography.
 It is a shame that Rees does not go into greater detail the political basis of such revisionism.
-In his Ph.D. thesis, he believes "the revisionist challenge to liberal and left interpretations of the English Revolution synchronized with almost suspicious exactitude with the end of the post-war boom and the abandonment of the welfare state consensus.
+In his PhD thesis, he believes "the revisionist challenge to liberal and left interpretations of the English Revolution synchronised with almost suspicious exactitude with the end of the post-war boom and the abandonment of the welfare state consensus.
 This change, beginning in the mid-1970s, achieved its electoral representation when Margaret Thatcher became prime minister of Britain in 1979 and Ronald Reagan president of the US in 1980

 He continues "In a way, revisionism was never only about the English Revolution.
 Very similar arguments were deployed at much the same time about the French and the Russian Revolutions.
 Moreover, the revisionists depended on a wider conservative turn in social theory.
-The Althusserian school of the 1970s, which became the post-structuralist school, which became the post-modernist school which fed the 'linguistic turn,' provided an analytical tool-box for the revisionists and those that came after them.
+The Althusserian school of the 1970s, which became the post-structuralist school, which became the post-modernist school which fed the 'linguistic turn', provided a theoretical tool-box for the revisionists and those that came after them.

 Roll of Women

-I am glad that Rees spends some time on the role of Leveller women during the English revolution.
-Rees explains that not only 'mechanicals' could be found preaching but a significant number women (p.63).
+I am glad that Rees spends some time on the role of Leveller women during the English Revolution.
+Rees explains that not only 'mechanicals' could be found preaching but a significant number of women (p.63).

-Women Levellers mounted large-scale demonstrations and organized petitions for social equality.
+Women Levellers mounted large-scale demonstrations and organised petitions in favour of social equality.
 They were met with differing levels of brutality depending on which class they belonged to.
-Overall middle-class women were treated with derision, but mostly no violence was committed against them.
+Overall middle-class women were treated with derision, but largely no violence was committed against them.
 This is not the case with the poorer sections of the women's movement who were often treated severely by MP's and soldiers alike."
 Many were thrown into prison, mental institutions, or workhouses.
-Middle-class women were quietly escorted away by soldiers and told to 'go back to women's work".
+Middle-class women were simply escorted away by soldiers and told to 'go back to women's work".
 One MP told them to go home and wash their dishes, to which one of the petitioners replied, "Sir, we scarce have any dishes left to wash"' (pp.290-1).

-This extraordinary revolution radicalized many women into political action.
-As Rees points out one of John Lilburne's most famous collaborators, Katherine Chidley, also emerged from the context of the gathered churches.
-She published a remarkable defense of independent congregations, and religious leadership by the socially inferior, including women, becoming a key figure in Leveller publishing and organizing (pp.38-40).
+This extraordinary Revolution radicalised many women into political action.
+As Rees points out one of John Lilburne's most important collaborators, Katherine Chidley, also emerged from the context of the gathered churches.
+She published a remarkable defence of independent congregations, and religious leadership by the socially inferior, including women, becoming a key figure in Leveller publishing and organising (pp.38-40).

 In many ways, this is the perspective of the current SWP.
 Rees who is an ex-member of the Socialist Workers Party SWP) still observes its attitude towards historical events.
 The SWP from the very beginning of their development adopted the British Communist Party approach to historical events.
 The English Labour history industry has presented several books and essays that see an unbroken historical line of English radicalism.